EliLillyCo/LillyMol/docs/Molecule_Tools/SAFE.md

 where `%nn` ring opening and closing features have been added in order to rebuild the molecule.

+The fundamental idea behind the methodologies outlined here is the idea that SAFE fragments can be interchanged with others, just by adjusting the ring numbers.
+So if the starting fragment includes ring number `%12` then another SAFE fragment with just one ring number can be substitued, as long as its ring number is converted to `%12`.
+Similarly for SAFE fragments with two join points, etc. These string operations are cheap.

+The tools outlined below can impose constraints on other aspects of any proposed change based on swapping a SAFE fragment.

 ## De-Novo Generation
-There are two modes of operation:
+There are thre modes of operation:

-1. Replace a SAFE fragment with a fragment from a library.
+1. Replace a SAFE fragment with a random fragment from a library.
+2. Replace a SAFE fragment with each plausible fragment from a library.
-2. Replace a SAFE fragment with a fragment from another molecule.
+3. Replace a SAFE fragment with a fragment from another molecule.

-Both involve first running mol2SAFE in order to generate the SAFE representations.
+All involve first running mol2SAFE in order to generate the SAFE representations.

 During testing, the following invocation seemed useful.
 ```